TaceoLabs/docs/docs/co-noir/cli/cli.md

-  build-and-generate-proof  Builds the proving key and evaluates the prover algorithm for the specified circuit and witness share in MPC create-vk                 Create a verification key for the specified circuit verify                    Verification of a Noir proof help                      Print this message or the help of the given subcommand(s)
+  build-and-generate-proof  Builds the proving key and evaluates the prover algorithm for the specified circuit and witness share in MPC create-vk                 Create a verification key for the specified circuit verify                    Verification of a Noir proof download-crs              Download a CRS with a given number of points help                      Print this message or the help of the given subcommand(s)

 Options: